-Synthesis of SWNT’s, NT Arrays, NW’s, NP’s or thin films by CVD, Laser Vaporization, and PLD with in situ diagnostics
+Synthesis of SWNT’s, NT Arrays, graphene, 2D materials, NW’s, NP’s or thin films by CVD, Laser Vaporization, and PLD with in situ diagnostics

 Vaporization Synthesis of SWNTs, NWs, NPs